Smavl/live-crab/README.md

 ```

-As of now, the parse is the dictator.
-If the parser is happy, it is a valid program.
+At this point the parser dictates the validity of programs.

-# Roadmap
+## Roadmap

 Want to:

 - [ ] Examples in the README
-- [ ] Finish liveness analyser
+- [x] Finish liveness analyser
 - [ ] fix up tests (clean, unit test, less examples)
 - [ ] General code cleaning
 - [ ] Reduce `clone()`'s.
 Plausible solutions: